 How to Insert Gutenberg Blocks in WordPress

 One of the most important characteristics of a successful website is the constant addition of fresh content.
-When using Gutenberg, you can keep everything on your site up to date by including blocks with text, media, widgets, and other elements to your pages and posts.
+When using Gutenberg, you can keep everything on your site up to date by including blocks with text, media, and widgets, and even insert code blocks, add images, and many other elements into your pages and posts.

 In the following paragraphs, you will read how to insert blocks in three main ways, while crafting a simple blog post at the same time.

 Follow these steps (also keep in mind that the process is similar for both blog pieces and webpages):

 The first thing to do is to enter your WordPress admin panel.

 Then make sure that you have selected Gutenberg as your default editor.
 To activate it, simply go to Settings->Writing: